Amid end to COVID help, homelessness surging in many cities

 Fueled by a long-running housing shortage, rising rent prices and the economic hangover from the pandemic, the overall number of homeless in a federal government report to be released in coming months is expected to be higher than the 580,000 unhoused before the coronavirus outbreak, the National Alliance to End Homelessness said.

-The Associated Press tallied results from city-by-city surveys conducted earlier this year and found the number of people without homes is up overall compared with 2020 in areas reporting results so far.
+The Associated Press tallied results from city-by-city Point in Time surveys conducted earlier this year and found the number of people without homes is up overall compared with 2020 in areas reporting results so far.

-Some of the biggest increases are in West Coast cities such as Sacramento and Portland, Oregon, where growing homelessness has become a humanitarian crisis and political football over the past decade.
-Numbers are also up about 30% in South Dakota and Prince George's County, Maryland, and 15% in Asheville, North Carolina.
+Some of the biggest increases are in West Coast cities such as Sacramento and Portland, Oregon, where growing homelessness has become a humanitarian crisis and political football.
+Numbers are also up in South Dakota, Prince George’s County, Maryland, and Asheville, North Carolina.

-The data comes from the Point in Time counts the federal government requires communities to conduct to reflect how many people are without homes on a given winter night.
-The counts usually rely on volunteer census-takers and are always imprecise.
-This year's tallies were conducted amid the pandemic and advocates caution changed counting methods could have thrown off results.

 Research has shown places seeing spikes in homelessness often lack affordable housing.
 Making matters worse, pandemic government relief programs — including anti-eviction measures, emergency rental assistance and a child tax credit that kept people housed who may have been on the streets otherwise — are ending.